nsagora/peppermint/README.md

 ### Separation of concerns

-Think of `ValidationToolkit` as to an adjustable wrench more than to a Swiss knife.
+Think of `Peppermint` as to an adjustable wrench more than to a Swiss knife.

 With this idea in mind, the toolkit is composed from a small set of protocols and structs that can be easily composed to fit your project needs.

 ### All platforms availability

-Since validation can take place at many levels, `ValidationToolkit` is designed to support iOS, macOS, tvOS, watchOS and native Swift projects, such as server apps.
+Since validation can take place at many levels, `Peppermint` is designed to support iOS, macOS, tvOS, watchOS and native Swift projects, such as server apps.

 ### Open to extensibility

 Every project is unique in it's challenges and it's great when we can focus on solving them instead of spending our time on boilerplate tasks.

-`ValidationToolkit` is compact and offers you the foundation you need to build data validation around your project needs.
+`Peppermint` is compact and offers you the foundation you need to build data validation around your project needs.
 In addition, it includes a set of common validation predicates that most of the projects can benefit of: email validation, required fields, password matching, url validation and many more to come.

 ## Requirements